groovybits/mpegts_to_s3/README.md

-# UDP MpegTS to HLS VOD for UDP MpegTS Re-Stream
+# UDP to HLS Capture and Upload MpegTS to S3/MinIO

 UDP to HLS enables capturing of MPEG-TS UDP multicast streams, segmenting them into time-based HLS segments, creating `.m3u8` playlists, and uploading them to MinIO or S3 storage.
-The segments and playlists can then be signed for secure playback.
-You can also run diskless and not store the segments locally, only in memory and upload to S3/MinIO.
-It has a container deployment option using Podman that sets up a local MinIO server and the capture application.
-See the hls to udp relay for a way to replay the content [hls-to-udp](hls-to-udp/README.md).
-There is an API Server in Node.js that can be used to manage the capture and playback jobs in [recording-playback-server](recording-playback-server).
+The segments and playlists can be signed for secure playback.
+It runs diskless and doesn't store segments locally, only in memory and upload to S3/MinIO.

+There are container image build and compose options using Podman/Docker + *-Compose that set up a local MinIO server and an API Server consisting of a Manager and an Agent that runs the udp-to-hls and hls-to-udp when requested.
+See  [hls-to-udp](hls-to-udp/README.md) and the API Server in Node.js [recording-playback-server](recording-playback-server).

 ```mermaid
 graph LR